 - One of the most important features launched by QlikView is an intelligent alerting platform Qlik Alerting for Qlik Sense.
 This helps the organizations handle the exceptions, and notify users of potential issues.
 It also helps users analyze further and prompts actions based on the derived insights.

 Some of the companies which use QlikView heavily are CISCO, NHS, KitchenAid, SAMSUNG, etc.

 Splunk is yet another software or tool for searching, monitoring, and analyzing machine-generated data.
 It does so using a Web-style interface.
 Using Splunk, we can capture, index, and correlate real-time data in a searchable repository.
 From it, we can generate graphs, reports, alerts, dashboards, and visualizations.
-It can be also used for identifying data patterns, providing metrics, diagnosing problems from machine data.
+It can be also used for identifying data patterns, providing metrics, and diagnosing problems from machine data.
 In this way, Splunk provides intelligence for business operations.

 There are three main products of Splunk available in the market right now:

-- Splunk Free or Splunk Light: Splunk Free allows search, report and alert on all the log data in real time from one place.
+- Splunk Free or Splunk Light: Splunk Free allows search, report and alert on all the log data in real-time from one place.
 It has limited functionalities and features as compared to the other two versions.

-All three products vary by the bandwidth of the features which they offer.
+All three products vary by the bandwidth of the features they offer.
 They are all available for free download and trial versions.